Immensité

-"Immensité" (French for "Immensity") is the second single from Celine Dion's 2007 French-language album, D'elles.
+"Immensité" (meaning "immensity") is the second single from Celine Dion's 2007 French-language album, D'elles.
 It premiered on the radio in France and Quebec on 23 April 2007 and was released as a music download on 6 May 2007.
 However, a physical single was not issued.
 The song was also released as a radio single in Belgium, in August 2007.